AlexxIT/go2rtc/README.md

 TODO: article how it works...

-### Module: Ngrok
+### Module: ngrok

-With Ngrok integration you can get external access to your streams in situation when you have Internet with private IP-address.
+With ngrok integration you can get external access to your streams in situations when you have Internet with private IP-address.

-- Ngrok preistalled for **Docker** and **Hass Add-on** users
+- ngrok is pre-installed for **Docker** and **Hass Add-on** users
 - you may need external access for two different things:
   - WebRTC stream, so you need tunnel WebRTC TCP port (ex.
 8555)
   - go2rtc web interface, so you need tunnel API HTTP port (ex.
 1984)
-- Ngrok support authorization for your web interface
+- ngrok support authorization for your web interface
-- Ngrok automatically adds HTTPS to your web interface
+- ngrok automatically adds HTTPS to your web interface

-Ngrok free subscription limitations:
+The ngrok free subscription has the following limitations:

-- you will always get random external address (not a problem for webrtc stream)
+- You can reserve a free domain for serving the web interface, but the TCP address you get will always be random and change with each restart of the ngrok agent (not a problem for webrtc stream)
-- you can forward multiple ports but use only one Ngrok app
+- You can forward multiple ports from a single agent, but you can only run one ngrok agent on the free plan

 go2rtc will automatically get your external TCP address (if you enable it in ngrok config) and use it with WebRTC connection (if you enable it in webrtc config).

-You need manually download [Ngrok agent app](https://ngrok.com/download) for your OS and register in [Ngrok service](https://ngrok.com/).
+You need to manually download the [ngrok agent app](https://ngrok.com/download) for your OS and register with the [ngrok service](https://ngrok.com/signup).

 **Tunnel for only WebRTC Stream**

-You need to add your [Ngrok token](https://dashboard.ngrok.com/get-started/your-authtoken) and WebRTC TCP port to YAML:
+You need to add your [ngrok authtoken](https://dashboard.ngrok.com/get-started/your-authtoken) and WebRTC TCP port to YAML:

 ```yaml
 ngrok: